-If it has been more than 30 days since you upgraded to Windows 10, the option to revert back from Update & Security may no longer exist.
-If this is the case, you may need to reinstall your original operating system – either from the original installation disc or a new download saved to an external drive or disc – and have it overwrite your Windows 10 operating system.
-To do so, simply start from scratch by booting your device from the OS of your choice.
+If it has been more than 30 days since you upgraded to Windows 10 or if you purchased a computer with Windows 10 already installed, the option to revert back from Update & Security may not be available.
+If this is the case, you may need to reinstall your original operating system or undertake a fresh install—either from the original installation disc or a new download saved to an external drive or disc—and have it overwrite your Windows 10 operating system.
+To do so, simply start from scratch by booting your device from the OS of your choice using the installation media.

 Reverting back to Windows 7 or Windows 8.1 and uninstalling Windows 10 are in effect the same thing.
 If you are looking to uninstall a recent Windows 10 update (and you were using Windows 7 or Windows 8 previously), follow the steps outlined in the previous section.

 To reiterate: if you updated to Windows 10 within the last 30 days, you should be able to easily revert back to your operating system of choice by navigating to Settings, choosing "Update & Security," and selecting "Recovery."
 This process will allow you to recover your previous version of Windows.

 What features will I lose if I revert back to Windows 8?

 Though some of these features may still be accessible within Windows’ menu options (in Windows 7 or 8 guise), they have been seamlessly integrated into Windows 10 for a cohesive and complete user experience.
 Additionally, some features won't be available at all once you downgrade.